Tag Archives: James Sinclair

 While the American government continues to track their plane, the doctors try to convince Raphael what he’s attempting is impossible, but he uses humankind’s taming of wolves as an example to prove them wrong.
 Raphael even tells Ellie, while she tends to the wounds of the injured ‘raptor, that if it is indeed impossible he’ll have no more need of her and Alan.
 They’ve no choice but to help.
 Above you can see his first attempt at control while Alan and Ellie watch on helplessly.

-This continues for a few pages and the reader actually begins to feel sorry for the ‘raptors as they continue to disobey, trying to escape, their anger at Raphael clear in their eyes, as they get electrically shocked again and again.
+This continues for a few pages and the reader begins to feel sorry for the ‘raptors as they continue to disobey, trying to escape, their anger at Raphael clear in their eyes and getting electrically shocked again and again.
 Alan and Ellie beg him to stop but it falls on deaf ears.
 He’s completely crazed and doesn’t understand why they’d wish to protect animals who would tear them apart given half the chance.
 Eventually they tire, looking beaten, completely defeated.
 But they’re faking it to stop the pain, regaining their strength for one final attempt at attack.

 The artwork has definitely gone up a notch